Trusted WordPress tutorials, when you need them most.

 The first thing you need to do is install and activate the AMP plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you open the plugin’s onboarding wizard by clicking the link at the top of the Plugins page.
+Upon activation, simply click the link at the top of the Plugins page to open the onboarding wizard.

 Open the AMP Plugin's Onboarding Wizard